Faliszek/reason-parcel-tailwind/README.md

-# Tailwind CSS Parcel Starter Project
+# Reason Tailwind CSS Parcel Starter Project

 This is an example of a super simple Parcel setup for using [Tailwind CSS](https://tailwindcss.com).